jeffreytsaw/jeffreytsaw.github.io/college.md

 **Workload:**  54 units - Moderate.
 Heavy towards the end (but probably because I was lazy)

-**Notes:** I didn't do great in analysis, but I had a great time.
+**Reflection:** I didn't do great in analysis, but I had a great time.
 The level of thinking is quite stimulating.
 I got pretty into my 10-701 project and it made me want to do ML research in the future.
 17-200 and 70-321 had a lot of busy work every week, which I wasn't used to since my gen-eds typically had like 0 work aside from assignments.
 TAing was quite a bit of work.
 Professor Kesden made us have small groups to relieve some pressure on OH and it worked for the most part, but it made the TAs feel pressured to be available to the students 24/7.
 I know it's supposed to be a 12-20 hour job a week but every week was pretty packed and some of the bugs were quite nasty.

 ## Spring 2021
 - TA: 10-701 - Introduction to Machine Learning (PhD)